Blog

 4. Add Text After a Specific Character

-To add text after a particular character, you can use the SEARCH
+To add text after a particular character, you can use the SEARCH, LEFT, and RIGHT functions.

 Example Formula